Keyboard shortcuts

 Repository settings environments secrets

-1. Create a releasing branch
+1. Create a Release Branch

-For example, if you're releasing version 0.0.1, you can create a branch named release-v0.0.1.
+For example, if you're releasing version 0.0.1, create a branch named release-v0.0.1.

 git checkout -b release-v0.0.1

-2. Trigger a version bump
+2. Trigger a Version Bump

 For example: PR: chore: release v0.0.1

-3. Trigger the release workflow
+3. Trigger the Release Workflow

 1. Navigate to ActionsRelease in your repository